dojo/docs/quickstart/writingWidgets.rst

             dojo.declare("Counter", [dijit._Widget], {
                 // counter
                 _i: 0,

                 buildRendering: function(){
                     // create the DOM for this widget this.domNode = dojo.create("button", {innerHTML: this._i});
                 },

                 postCreate: function(){
                     // every time the user clicks the button, increment the counter this.connect(this.domNode, "onclick", "increment");
                 },

                 increment: function(){
                     this.domNode.innerHTML = ++this._i;
                 }
             });

-            // Call the parser manually so it runs after Counter is declared dojo.parser.parse();
+            // Call the parser manually so it runs after our widget is defined dojo.parser.parse();
         });
     </script>